 EEBL Curricular Internships

-The EEBL Programme Office, along with the Desk Imprese Office and Tor Vergata Placement Office, propose a series of curricular internships for EEBL students to consider as excellent opportunities to gain useful experience in the workplace where skills can be honed practical experience can be gained in specific professional sectors.
+Curricular internships are excellent opportunities for gaining useful experience in the workplace where skills can be honed and practical experience can be achieved in specific professional sectors.
 All curricular internships must be formalized through the Desk Imprese Office or through the Erasmus Traineeships Office in order for students to request credit recognition.
 All internships must be initiated during the time of study and completed at least 45 days before graduation.
 For further details regarding current traineeship opportunities, students should consult the Curricular Internships page of the EEBL website.

 Students may complete a MATLAB certification for 6 CFU.
 Participants will be required to open an account and download the free MATLAB software http://docs.ccd.uniroma2.it/matlab/ that will be used throughout the duration of the online course.
 Students may learn MATLAB Onramp at their own pace using the online training materials and lessons found here: https://www.mathworks.com/learn/tutorials/matlab-onramp.html .
 MATLAB Onramp provides an introduction to the MATLAB language.
 This training course provides practical MATLAB experience via the use of an integrated, web-based version of MATLAB and covers the basics of importing data, manipulating arrays, creating visualizations, and much more.
 The course takes approximately two hours to complete.
 However, students may follow the lectures at their own pace; for example, after starting the training session, it is possible to leave it and come back to it later.
 Once students have successfully completed the online course, they should contact email@example.com to send their certificate of completion and to register for the EEBL MATLAB exam.
-The next dates are scheduled for 24 June at 3:00 pm, 9 December 2021, and 8 June 2022.
+The next exam date is scheduled for 8 June 2022.
 After successfully passing the EEBL MATLAB exam, students may request credit recognition for the course by writing to firstname.lastname@example.org.

 Summer school and other training opportunities